daxmawal/StarPU-Inference-Server/docs/quickstart.md

 ## Quickstart Guide

-Spin up **StarPU Inference Server** with the `bert-base-uncased` model in three
+Spin up **StarPU Inference Server** with the `bert-base-uncased` model in four
-steps: build the binaries, export the TorchScript model, and launch the server with `models/bert.yml`.
+steps: build the binaries, export the TorchScript model, launch the server with `models/bert.yml`, and exercise the gRPC API with the provided Python client.

 ---